MatteoGheza/pypurelinkmatrix/README.md

 - ✅ Input validation following device requirements
 - 🎯 Context manager support for automatic resource cleanup

+## 🤖 AI Assistance Disclosure

+Parts of this project were developed with the assistance of Artificial Intelligence.
+AI tools were utilized as an accelerator to:
+* Co-author and refine segments of the core library code.
+* Help parse and structure raw data payloads during the reverse-engineering of the original hardware protocol.
+* Transform early functional prototypes into a structured, production-ready package architecture.
+* Generate test suites (`pytest`) and draft structural documentation.

+While AI assisted in speeding up the development workflow, all architectural decisions, hardware testing, protocol verification, and final code reviews were executed entirely by the author to ensure reliability and accuracy.

+---

 ## Installation

 ### Using UV (recommended)